KREMLIN TIDE

 “This ol’ thing?
 Yeah, but I ain’t got no more, and a pretty girl like you in this car can get whatever you want.
 I think it’s called sophistication.”

 Anastasiya frowned from the repulsive smoker’s breath.
-Had not thought even been one minute from her head when this woman appeared?
+Thought not even been one minute from her head when this woman appeared?
 God tested her or the devil himself.
 She made a vow and had to fulfill it.
-She knew smoking killed body, it was the temple of the Lord.
-But she vowed to help whomever she could help though peace left if she gave her money for cigarettes.
-As preacher taught people, her heart was umpire of peace, and she called this vow of help, out, not safe.
+She knew smoking killed body; it was the temple of the Lord.
+But she vowed to help whomever she could help, though peace left if she gave her money for cigarettes.
+As preacher taught people, her heart was umpire of peace, and she called this vow of help unsafe.
 She had idea much better—

 “Oh God, if you’re in the parkin’ lot, help me!”